 Yes.
 Please be aware that the majority of university officials have an obligation to report instances of sexual harassment or sexual violence in order to protect our community.
 You can seek assistance confidentially only from ASU Health Services, ASU Counseling Services or the Employee Assistance Office.
 These offices are staffed by licensed professionals prohibited from sharing the information you provide them without your permission (absent rare exceptions).

 Individuals who make complaints are often concerned that they will be subject to retaliation by the person against whom they complained, or by other individuals.
 ASU policy ACD 401 prohibits retaliation against anyone who makes a good faith complaint under ASU’s nondiscrimination policies.
 The policy also prohibits retaliation against anyone who participated in the university’s investigation process.
 If you believe you have been retaliated against, you should immediately contact the investigator assigned to your case or you may contact the Title IX Coordinator.

-Anyone who witnesses inappropriate comments or conduct that may be sexual harassment, is strongly encouraged to contact Title IX Coordinator, the Office of Equity and Inclusion, or if the student is the accused, the Office of Student Rights and Responsibilities.
+Anyone who witnesses inappropriate comments or conduct that may be sexual harassment, is strongly encouraged to contact Title IX Coordinator, the Office of University Rights and Responsibilities, or if the student is the accused, the Office of Student Rights and Responsibilities.
 Under ASU’s policy ACD 401, all forms of harassment should be reported immediately.